cligs/toolbox/README.md

 toolbox
 =======

-Collection of small work-in-progress scripts and code snippets for text processing.
+Collection of small work-in-progress scripts and code snippets for text processing produced by CLiGS.

 Each folder contains one or several Python scripts and some sample texts for testing.